 The following multiday hikes are – in our opinion – suitable for children with some walking experience (and parents with just a little fear of heights).
 The daily distances are not too long on these hikes.
 If necessary you can do short extra climbs at almost all huts to make the hiking day more challenging, or you can go swimming.

-We have walked four of these multiday hikes ourselves in 2020, the remaining hikes we will save for the near future.
 The description of the hikes includes some information about the facilities in the mountain huts.
 We advise you to check the facilities for each hut before you go on your hike.
 For example, it is very important to know if there is drinking water in the hut.
 Buying drinking water for 4 persons can be very expensive.
 It’s also useful to find out if you have to pay in cash, and where in the valley you can withdraw money before you start the trip.
 That did not always go smoothly for us.
 Before you know it, you will have to drive 20 km backwards to find an ATM.
 So calculate how much cash you are going to need and withdraw enough money, at least a day in advance.
 Don’t wait until the last minute to do this.

 Booking mountain huts

 Most mountain huts can be booked online, though some huts can only be booked by phone.
 Some of the huts of the alpine clubs can be booked (and cancelled) online at Alpsonline.org, which is very convenient.

 We always make reservations well in advance.
 Taking your chances without a reservation in the high season is asking for trouble.
 You do not want to be forced to walk to another cabin or the valley with a bunch of tired children in the afternoon because there are no sleeping places left.